Spicy Cabbage Slaw with Chicken and Cilantro

 One of the recipes from the blog that I make often is Spicy Mexican Slaw.
 It seems to be something I never get tired of, and if you’re also a fan of that recipe you’ll recognize that this Spicy Cabbage Slaw with Chicken and Cilantro is a slightly different version of the Mexican Slaw, with the addition of diced cooked chicken that’s been marinated in the dressing for a little while.

-This was still delicious after it had been in the fridge for a few days; enjoy!
+- This was still delicious after it had been in the fridge for a few days; enjoy!
 If you’re making the salad for Weekend Food Prep you might want to store the chicken, cabbage, and dressing separately, then chop cilantro and mix up the salad each time you eat leftovers.
-But even if you mix it all at once and refrigerate it will still be pretty good!

 More Tasty Salads with Cabbage: